|

 | size_t | size ) |

-Duplicates a null-terminated string, up to a maximum length.
+Duplicates a nil-terminated string, up to a maximum length.

-If a null terminator is not encountered in the first size bytes, it is appended to the duplicated string.
+If a nil terminator is not encountered in the first size bytes, it is appended to the duplicated string.

 The returned string can be passed into free() to destroy it.